feistydog/FeistyDB/README.md

 }
 ```

-For databases using [Write-Ahead Logging](https://www.sqlite.org/wal.html), concurrent read operations may be performed using multiple `DatabaseQueue` instances.
-Write operations must always be confined to a single queue.
+For databases using [Write-Ahead Logging](https://www.sqlite.org/wal.html) concurrent reading and writing is supported.
+Multiple read operations may be performed simultaneously using more than one `DatabaseReadQueue` instance.
+Write operations must always be confined to a single `DatabaseQueue`.
+A typical usage pattern is one global `DatabaseQueue` instance used for writing located in the application's delegate, with `DatabaseReadQueue` instances located in individual window or view controllers.
+When used with long-running read transactions each `DatabaseReadQueue` maintains a separate, consistent snapshot of the database that may be updated in response to database changes.

 ## Design